 - Provide For Children From Another Relationship – if you have children from a previous relationship, you can detail your inheritance wishes for them in a prenuptial agreement.

 What You Cannot Include In a Prenuptial Agreement

 State laws prohibit you from including certain provisions in a prenuptial agreement, such as:

 - The Handling of Child Support/Child Custody – these issues are always decided by a family court and cannot be settled in a prenuptial agreement.

 - Personal Rules for the Marriage – prenuptial agreements are created to handle legal matters, therefore, you cannot include provisions about your personal preferences regarding common marriage rituals, such as where to spend a vacation or how to deal with your in-laws.

 How To Create An Effective Prenuptial Agreement

-As legal challenges mount to the provisions in many prenuptial agreements, it is vital that you and your spouse both seek the counsel of a family lawyer when creating this document.
+As legal challenges mount to the provisions in many prenuptial agreements, it is vital that you and your spouse both seek the counsel of an experienced family law attorneys when creating this document.
 It is best to take a ‘separate but equal’ approach to retaining an attorney, which means that you and your spouse should secure different lawyers to ensure that both your rights are fully protected.

-The Law Office of Eric C. Cheshire, P.A. has nearly 30 years of experience in family law.
+At The Law Office of Eric C. Cheshire, P.A. our West Palm Beach prenuptial agreement lawyers has nearly 30 years of experience in family law.
 Please call us at 561-655-8844 to see how we can help you craft a fair and reasonable prenuptial agreement.